Chaostheorie/argon/README.md

 ### v0.1.2

-- background process for messages and e-mails with notifications
+- [ ] background process for messages and e-mails with notifications
-- improved UX/ UI
+- [ ] improved UX/ UI (unspecified)
-- full basic functionality for pupils
+- [ ] full basic functionality for pupils
-- optimizing of typescript with interfaces
+- [ ] optimizing of typescript with interfaces
-- upgrade to newer package versions
+- [ ] upgrade to newer package versions
+- [ ] Universal AppImage Release

 ### v0.1.1 [Ongoing]